jorgediazjr/mini_programs_blend/README.md

 FILES PRODUCED:
 1. CLUSTER_CRYSTAL.info
     - this file contains the cluster(s) with all the crystals that make up the cluster(s) and cell information (as mentioned before)

+## optimal_data_blend

+Program extracts full paths for each data id (crystal) that are in the clusters: either these clusters are user specified and search for in `CLUSTERS.txt` or if user has executed `good_clusters` then the file `PROMISING_CLUSTERS.txt` can be used for this program.

+Another addition that is being worked on is to use information produced from `random_clusters` which is not finished yet.

+### How does optimal_data_blend work?